dwilloug/ExData_Plotting1/README.md

 Code and output are placed in top-level folder for ease of grading.
 Actual run source and output are in respective folders.
+Actual source data has been replaced with placeholderfile.

 ## Introduction